2-day itinerary in Hiroshima and Miyajima

 Day 2: Exploring Miyajima

-After a full day in Hiroshima, we dedicated our second day to one of Japan’s most iconic islands: Miyajima.
+After a busy day in Hiroshima, nOur second day was reserved for one of Japan's most iconic islands: Miyajima.

 With the JR Pass, getting there is a breeze.
 From Hiroshima Central Station, take a local train to Miyajimaguchi Station, then follow the signs (or the crowd) to the JR ferry terminal – JR Miyajima Ferry Station.
 The ferry to the island is easy to spot and conveniently included in the JR Pass.
 Once you’re on the island, just follow the flow of people or use Google Maps to reach Itsukushima Shrine, the main attraction.
 It took us about an hour from our hotel to the shrine’s entrance.